 Having a positive attitude towards physical activity has also been associated with children being happier.

 It is equally important that children with disabilities are active, for their health and development – and more importantly – to have fun and make friends.

 It can often be difficult to find suitable options, but there are more out there than you think.
 The Activity Alliance is a good place to start for more information.

 We're here to help you and your family eat well, move more and be happier.
-Our weekly newsletter is full of top tips, easy ideas and fun games to help you start getting more active!
+Our newsletter is full of top tips, easy ideas and fun games to help you start getting more active!